-SEO Checker for 2018: The Ultimate Site Audit Guide
+SEO Checker: The Ultimate Site Audit Guide

 So, you finally decided to invest in your own small online business (or maybe you’ve decided it’s time to expand your sales to the online world).
 You read a few articles on the importance of SEO to online success and you’d love to have a handy SEO checker, but you’re not sure where to begin.